 We are not allowed to wear sunglasses.
 For four weeks we are not allowed to go to the PX.
 We are not allowed to have cokes, beer, candy until the 4th week.
 We can’t make phone calls until the 2nd or 3rd weeks.

 Everyone was required to take 5 minutes to write a letter home.

 We’re confined to the company area until the 4th week.

 One guy received a small box of candy from home through the mail and was required to eat it all in 15 seconds.

 Training: We march every day.
 We’ve learned all the steps- forward march, right face, left face, right flank, left flank to the rear march, etc. When we march the drill instructor calls off cadence (left-right, 1-2-3-4) We have to sound off with rhymes, shouts to his signals.

-When we have rifle training we get up around 3:30 and have reville and chow at 4:30 am.
-From the time we eat until we leave we have to clean our barracks as they are inspected and granded in our absence.
+When we have rifle training we get up around 3:30 and have reveille and chow at 4:30 am.
+From the time we eat until we leave we have to clean our barracks as they are inspected and graded in our absence.
 The platoon that finishes first for the week gets to eat first the next week.

 We leave for the range around 6:00 am with our weapons or rifles (they are NEVER called guns) and stay there at the range all day.

 We march about two or three miles to get there and usually get a ride on the trucks when returning to the barracks.